-Southwest Archaeological Consultants, Inc. (SAC) conducted a cultural resources reconnaissance study of the parking lot associated with the building (formerly Woolworth's) at 60 East San Francisco Street, in preparation for building expansion (Deyloff and Snow 1999).
-SAC excavated a total of 25.9 square meters (m2) in the parking lot (16 m2 by hand and 9.9 m2 with the backhoe for a 7 percent test of the project property, with an additional 6 m2 in the existing building's basement.
-Excavations in the Water Street parking lot yielded thousands of artifacts and 5 features older than 75 years, resulting in the registering of site LA 127276 with NMCRIS.
+Southwest Archaeological Consultants, Inc. (SAC) conducted a cultural resources reconnaissance study of the parking lot associated with the building (formerly 1999).
+SAC excavated a total of 25.9 square meters (m) in the parking lot (16 m by hand and 9.9 m with the backhoe for a 7 percent test of the project property, with an additional 6 m in the existing building's basement.
+Excavations in the 1999 parking lot yielded thousands of artifacts and 5 features older than 75 years, resulting in the registering of site LA 127276 with NMCRIS.
 Features 1 and 6 are likely the remains of Manuela Baca's yard wall shown in an 1856 document.
-Features 3 and 4 are posts from either a building shown on maps between 1883 and 1913 or a later building constructed between 1921 and 1930.
-Feature 7 is a cobble foundation wall from a small one-story building that occupied the southeast corner of the lot from at least 1883.
+Features 3 and 4 are posts from either a building shown on maps between 1883 and 1913 or a later building that occupied the southeast corner of the lot from at least 1883.
 Intact trash deposits occurred along the east and west edges of the property, and both areas yielded artifacts dating from the middle nineteenth century (possibly earlier) to the twentieth century.
 The parking lot center is disturbed, although intact deposits occurred below the disturbance in some areas as did at least one intact feature (Feature 1).
-No significant cultural remains were observed under the old Woolworth Building's basement nor behind the east interior support wall.
+No significant cultural remains were observed under the Building's basement nor behind the east interior support wall.